rongjiecomputer/tensorflow-xla-aot-windows/README.md

 ## Configure Tensorflow

-If you have not installed Bazel, download `bazel-0.14.0-windows-x86_64.exe` from https://github.com/bazelbuild/bazel/releases, rename it to `bazel.exe` and put it in `PATH`.
+If you have not installed Bazel, download `bazel-0.15.0-windows-x86_64.exe` from https://github.com/bazelbuild/bazel/releases, rename it to `bazel.exe` and put it in `PATH`.

-> Note:
->
-> As of the moment of writing this, building Tensorflow with Bazel on Windows
-> is still very experimental.
-There is no CI test that prevents anyone from
-> landing changes that will break Bazel build on Windows, so the build breaks
-> frequently.
->
-> Go to https://ci.tensorflow.org/job/tf-master-win-bzl/ to check if the build
-> history is blue (good) or red (bad).

-Due to https://github.com/bazelbuild/bazel/issues/4149, we need to set `TMP`, `TEMP` and `TMPDIR` to shorter name like `C:\tmp`.

 Run `configure.py` (see https://www.tensorflow.org/install/install_sources).

 Open `.tf_configure.bazelrc` with your text editor.

-Add the following code to `.tf_configure.bazelrc` until https://github.com/tensorflow/tensorflow/pull/15466 decides a better solution to set up global compile flags:
+Add the following code to `.tf_configure.bazelrc` to set up global compile flags:

 ```
 build --copt=-DNOGDI